A lecture at Humboldt University in Berlin

 Max was elected to the position of assistant national secretary at the 2020 SEP National Congress.
 He writes regularly for the WSWS on issues facing asylum seekers and their inhumane treatment at the hands of Australian governments.
 He completed a Bachelor of Arts degree at the University of Newcastle, majoring in Aboriginal Studies.

-Authorised by Cheryl Crisp for the Socialist Equality Party, Suite 906, 185 Elizabeth Street, Sydney, NSW, 2000.
+Authorised by Cheryl Crisp for the Socialist Equality Party, Level 1/457-459 Elizabeth Street, Surry Hills, NSW, 2010, Australia.